How much does a kitten cost over its lifetime?

 What are the upfront costs of getting a kitten?

 Upfront costs are the ones you’ll need to pay initially to acquire and comfortably set up your new kitten.
-Many of these will be one-off costs – like the adoption/purchase fee, desexing and microchipping fees, and buying accessories such as a collar and name tag.

 Adoption/purchase fees

 Adopting a kitten from a rescue shelter could cost you around $200.
-For example, at the time of writing, RSPCA says that it charges $270 to adopt a kitten aged under six months old, and $220 to adopt a cat older than that.
+For example, at the time of writing, RSPCA says that it charges $270 to adopt a kitten aged under six months old and $220 to adopt a cat older than that.

 Vet fees